 AMM BIO-6: Special-Status Plant Species Survey.
-A qualified biologist would conduct surveys for special-status plant species in suitable habitat at least 48 hours and no more than one week prior to the start of construction activities within off-pavement work locations.
-If a special-status plant is discovered, a qualified biologist would establish an appropriate exclusion buffer and coordinate with the resource agencies.
+An approved biologist would conduct surveys for special-status plant species in suitable habitat at least 48 hours and no more than one week prior to the start of construction activities within off-pavement work locations.
+If a special-status plant is discovered, an approved biologist would establish an appropriate exclusion buffer and coordinate with the resource agencies.)